alamimran613/TechnoSnag/rclone_megadrive/Readme.md

 ## 📄 License

-You can use this code for commercial use in your project by giving shoutout in your content.
+You can use these codes for commercial use in your project by giving shoutout in your content and description when you are create video or writing blog post.

 Happy Learning! 😊😊